mingyeeee/RUhacks2021/README.md

 36      print("[INFO] accessing video stream...")
 ```

-and depending on which simulation is identified by MobileNet a real-time augmented reality simultaion is rendered on the surface
+and depending on which simulation is identified by MobileNet a real-time augmented reality simultaion is rendered on the piece of paper.
+To achive this we made use of projective geometry, in particular homography.

 #### Homography

+Homography is an isomorphism, i.e. a transformation of projective space or a map that allows us to move from a surface to the other.

 ### Machine Learning